Skip to Content

 Hadrian’s Wall is one of the most famous ancient monuments in the UK.
 Along with Stonehenge, it’s a place that people from all across the globe are familiar with.

 Construction of the wall began in 122 A.D. under the rule of Emperor Hadrian.
-It’s commonly held that the wall was built to keep the ‘Barbarians’ from the north out.
-Although, there is no definitive evidence that this was the case.
+It’s commonly held that the wall was built to keep the ‘Barbarians’ from out of northern England.

 Today, the wall is still standing, but has no effect on keeping Barbarians, Scots, or any folk from moving freely!
 73 miles (117.5 kilometres) of the wall are still intact and you can follow the wall on an adjoining path.